A belated happy birthday to Raymond Poulidor, who was born on April, 15 1936, and died on November 13, 2019.

 However, as legend has it, Poulidor asked for 30,000, but Magne refused saying it was more than what he was paying his other top riders like Gauthier and Louis Privat.

-But, after realizing that he had a rider in Poulidor that was capable of challenging Anquetil, he later agreed.
+But, after realizing that he had a promising rider in Poulidor who was capable of challenging Anquetil, he later agreed.

 Magne’s confidence was justified when Poulidor triumphed in the 1961 Milan–San Remo Classic.

-Perhaps, the most memorable scene from that year’s La Primavera, occurred when Poulidor punctured halfway through the race and lost two minutes.
-Magne insisted that he chase back, later catching back up with the peloton along the famous climb of the Capo Verde hill with 20 kilometers to go.
+Perhaps, the most memorable scene from that year’s La Primavera occurred when Poulidor punctured halfway through the race and lost two minutes.
+Magne insisted that he chase back, later catching back up with the peloton along the famous climb of the Capo Verde with 20 kilometers to go.

-He recovered fast enough to counter an attack by Jean-Claude Annaert, catching both him with the Dutchman Ab Geldermans, who had won the previous year’s Liege-Bastogne-Liege,
+He recovered fast enough to counter an attack by Jean-Claude Annaert, catching both him and the Dutch rider, Ab Geldermans, who had won the previous year’s Liege-Bastogne-Liege.

-After executing a final attack which served to drop both his rivals, Poulidor opened up an advantage of 20 seconds at the summit, which was enough to claim the race honors by three-seconds ahead of Rik Van Looy of Belgium.
+After executing a final attack which served to drop both of his rivals, Poulidor opened up an advantage of 20 seconds at the summit, which was enough to claim the race honors by three-seconds ahead of Rik Van Looy of Belgium

 Without question, Poulidor’s biggest rival would become Anquetil.